qoretechnologies/qorus-vscode/README.md

 ## Version 3.9.0 overview - What's new:

 - Complex hash/object-editing is now supported throughout the application
+- Fixed a bug where a response/request type was not working properly in mappers

 ## Version 3.8.4 overview - What's new: